TAHA513/popo/replit.md

 - ✓ Reduced API request frequency for better performance
 - ✓ Added performance-focused CSS with will-change and transform3d
 - ✓ Fixed TypeScript errors in navigation components
-- ✓ Removed 404 page completely - all unknown routes now redirect to home page
-- ✓ Improved user experience by eliminating error pages and maintaining seamless navigation
+- ✓ Enhanced 404 page with LaaBoBo brand styling and Arabic support